TimeMachine1994/081925-SvelteTweb/Old Docs01/firecms-integration-plan.md

      * This is the schema definition for the 'memorials' collection in Firestore.
      * It includes fields for tribute details, photo uploads, and creator information.
      */
-    export const memorialsCollection = buildCollection<Memorial>({
+    export const memorialsCollection = buildCollection<Event>({
         id: "memorials",
         name: "Memorials",
         path: "memorials",
         description: "Memorials and tributes created by users",
         properties: {
-            // The main title of the memorial
+            // The main title of the event
             title: buildProperty({
                 dataType: "string",
                 name: "Title",